nengo/nengo-dl/docs/training.rst

-- Almost all deep learning methods require the network to be differentiable, which means that trying to train a network with non-differentiable elements will result in an error.
+- Almost all deep learning methods require the network to be differentiable, which means that trying to train a network with non-differentiable elements will result in an error or poor training.
 Examples of common non-differentiable elements include :class:`nengo:nengo.LIF`, :class:`nengo:nengo.Direct`, or processes/neurons that don't have a custom TensorFlow implementation (see :class:`.processes.SimProcessBuilder`/